johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-04-reverse-engineering-azure-app-insights-transactions-url/index.md

 }
 ```

 We can clearly see in the object above the aspects that contribute to our query.
-It's probably worth drawing to your attention that when I generated the above query, I had the `traces` table selected and I was searching for the phrase "healthcheck" in our logs.
+It's worth highlighting that when I generated the above query, I had the `traces` table selected and I was searching for the phrase "healthcheck".
 If I had selected `requests` instead, the `tables` array would have contained `requests` instead of `traces`.
 If I had been searching for a different phrase, the `searchPhrase` and `filterWhereClause` objects would have contained different values.

 ## Reverse engineering a link